 Ovarian cancer is diagnosed annually in nearly a quarter of a million women globally, and is responsible for 140,000 deaths each year.
 Unlike some other cancers, developing and developed nations are similarly affected by the disease.
 It is important to be aware of symptoms, risk factors and your family history on both your father’s and mother’s side of the family.

-Experts believe that the frequency and combination of particular symptoms could be early warning signs of ovarian cancer.
 If a woman experiences one or more of the following symptoms frequently it is important that she discuss them with her doctor.
+Increased abdominal size / persistent bloating (not bloating that comes and goes)

 • Increased abdominal size / persistent bloating (not bloating that comes and goes)